scalameta/metals/docs/editors/sublime.md

 This starts the Metal language server but no functionality will work because the build has not been imported.
-The first time you enable Language Server in a project you must open a `*.scala` file, then it will prompt you to "Import changes".
+The first time you enable Language Server in a project you must open a `*.scala` file, and then it will prompt you to "Import changes".
-This step is required for compile errors and goto definition to work and while it is running, no Metals functionality will work.
+This step is required for compile errors and goto definition to work.
+While it's running, no Metals functionality will work.

 This step can take a long time, especially the first time you run it in a new workspace.
-The exact time depends on the complexity of the build and if library dependencies are cached or need to be downloaded.
-For example, this step can take everything from 10 seconds in small cached builds up to 10-15 minutes in large uncached builds.
+The exact time depends on the complexity of the build and if the library dependencies are cached or need to be downloaded.
+For example, this step can take anywhere from 10 seconds in small cached builds up to 10-15 minutes in large uncached builds.

 For more detailed information about what is happening behind the scenes during